haberdashPI/SignalOperators.jl/docs/src/manual.md

 ## Signal generation

 There are four basic types that can be interpreted as signals: numbers, arrays, functions and files.
-Internally the function [`signal`](@ref) is called on any object passed to a signal operator; you can call this function yourself if you want to specify more information.
+Internally the function [`signal`](@ref) is called on any object passed to a function that inspects or operates on a signal; you can call `signal` yourself if you want to specify more information.
 For example, you want to provide the exact sample rate the signal should be interpreted to have.

 ### Numbers